THE POWER OF PERFUME: UNLOCKING WELL-BEING THROUGH SCENTS

 Experts don't even agree on whether humans produce pheromones.
 Some scientists say we don't make them.
 Others say human pheromones do exist, but they haven't been identified, pointing to the evidence on the pheromonal effect of sweat, as in the case of synchronizing menstrual (luteinizing hormone) cycles in women, as well as women selecting T-shirt, just by the smell of men's sweat who have a more distal major histocompatibility complex, indicating a better genetic fit for creating fitter offspring.

 For now, it might be safer to say pheromones most certainly exist in lower animals, and they may indeed exist in humans too, but perhaps with a diminished role, as we engage in regular bathing, cleansing and grooming rituals, such as using scented personal care products.
-Furthermore, we have evolved and are equipped with other more sophisticated methods of attraction, such as creativity of human language, ethnicity, culture, and education, social status, lifestyle, etc., and so many other factors that play a role that we don’t need to rely solely on chemical signals secreted by our bodies for attraction and mating as animals do.
+Furthermore, we have evolved and are equipped with other more sophisticated methods of attraction, such as creativity of human language, sense of style and dress, ethnicity, culture, and education, social status, lifestyle, etc., and so many other factors that play a role that we don’t need to rely solely on chemical signals secreted by our bodies for attraction and mating as animals do.

 Do perfumes mimic pheromones?

 While the idea is alluring, most studies on pheromone perfumes have found little to no significant effect on human attraction.
 A review of the literature reveals that while a few small studies claim positive results, the findings are often inconsistent and hard to replicate.
+It is, therefore, advisable to treat any perfume brand making pheromone claims with caution!

 Independent of pheromones, research reveals that human faces can be rated as more attractive in the presence of pleasant smell, suggesting perfume can influence the way we visually perceive the beauty of one another through cross-modal perception.
 Cross-modal perception involves interactions between two or more different sensory modalities.
-However, it is advisable to treat any perfume brand making pheromone claims with caution!

 Concluding Remarks